-About the new Butterworth Penang Padang Besar Komuter Train services (Komuter Utara):
+About the Butterworth Penang Padang Besar Komuter Train services (Komuter Utara):

-A new KTMB Komuter Service has started operating from the beginning of January 2016 from Butterworth Railway Station in Penang, to Padang Besar Railway Station in Perlis, on the border with Thailand.
+The KTMB Komuter Service started operating from the beginning of January 2016 from Butterworth Railway Station in Penang, to Padang Besar Railway Station in Perlis, located right on the border with Thailand.

-These commuter trains have replaced the Butterworth to Padang Besar fast ETS Train services which are now no longer take the branch line to Butterworth and with the new ETS schedule from the 3rd of June 2018, the Butterworth to Padang Besar route will only be operated by commuter trains.
+These commuter trains have replaced the Butterworth to Padang Besar fast ETS Train services which are now no longer take the branch line to Butterworth and with the new ETS schedule from June 2018, the Butterworth to Padang Besar route will only be operated by commuter trains.